Our Admissions Team is Looking for Tomorrow’s Innovators

 Case Western Reserve University’s Case School of Engineering seeks candidates who want to learn how to apply fundamental computer science skills and techniques to solve some of the world’s most pressing challenges.
-Our admissions process and application requirements for the online program are designed to help us identify applicants who can become the computer science innovators of the future.
+We designed our admissions process and application requirements to identify applicants who can become the computer science innovators of the future.

 Is This Program Right for You?